Tennessee State HiSET Exam Eligibility Requirements

 In Tennessee, you can earn a high school equivalency certificate by taking the HiSET exam.
 Employers and 99% of colleges will accept a HiSET certificate in place of a high school diploma.

-The Tennessee HiSET exam tests you on Math, Social Studies, Science, and Language Arts.
+The Tennessee HiSET exam tests you on Math, Social Studies, Science, and Reading, and Writing.

 SUBJECT